18F/uswds-jekyll/pages/guide/storage.md

 Most users will run computations from `/project/project_name`.
 Project directories in `/project` have large quotas, however sometimes users need even more space for a short period of time.
 In this case computations can be run from `/90daydata/project_name` which does not have quota.
-However, files in `/90daydata` older than 90 days will be automatically deleted.
+However, files with an access time (atime) older than 90 days will be automatically deleted.
 This is permanent and the files cannot be recovered.
 Just like `/project` there is no backup for this space.

 `/90daydata/shared` is open to all users on Ceres.
 Anyone can create a directory in `/90daydata/shared` and put data which will be readable